-For each project, we will implement any preregistered data cleaning procedures and exclusion criteria prior to our analyses.
-Then, data from each project will be analyzed to produce a binary focal effect outcome both overall and within each subsample-a combination of country and sample source (i.e., university vs. community).
-The binary outcome measures will be the significance of the focal effect analysis at p < .05 in line with prior empirical outcome prediction research (e.g., Benjamin et al., 2017; Camerer et al., 2016, 2018; Delios et al., 2022; Dreber et al., 2015; Hoogeveen et al., 2020).
+DataFor each project, we will implement any preregistered data cleaning procedures and exclusion criteria prior to our analyses.
+Then, data from each study project will be analyzed to produce a binary focal effect outcome (significance at p < .05) both overall and within each subsample-a combination of world region (most typically country)country and samplingsample source (i.e., university vs. community).
+We will also calculate an effect size for the focal effect both overall and within each subsample The binary outcome measures will be the significance of the focal effect analysis at p < .05 in line with prior empirical outcome prediction research (e.g., Benjamin et al., 2017; Camerer et al., 2016, 2018; Delios et al., 2022; Dreber et al., 2015; Hoogeveen et al., 2020).
 We will also calculate an effect size for the focal effect both overall and within each subsample.
 While our dichotomous measure has limitations due to the impact of varying subsample sizes on the outcome, including both types of measures will allow us to examine predictions regarding both the presence and magnitude of the focal effects.
 Only subsamples (e.g., university students in Colombia) with 100 or more valid participants will be used in analyses.
 This number was chosen to ensure power to detect at least a medium sized effect in each subsample; however, the minimum detectable effect in each subsample will depend on the focal effect analysis as well as the subsample size.
-All effect sizes will be transformed to a common metric of Cohen's d before analyses using the effectsize package in R (Ben-Shachar et al., 2020).
-We chose this metric because it is unbounded and easily interpretable.
+All effect sizes will be transformed to a common metric of Cohen's d before analyses using the effectsize package in R (Ben-Shachar et al., 2020).5 We chose this metric because it is unbounded and easily interpretable.